Federally Administered Tribal Areas: Education

-The Former FATA region has a total of 6,050 government education institutions out of which 4,868 are functional.
-Out of these 4,868 functional institutions, 77 percent (3,729) are primary schools.
-Total enrolment in government institutions is 612,556 out of which 69 percent are studying at primary stage.
-Total number of working teachers in FATA is 22,610 out of which 7,540 are female.
-The survival rate from Grade KG to Grade 5 is 36 percent while the transition rate from primary to middle in public schools in Ex-FATA is 64 percent (73 percent for boys and 45 percent for girls).
+The Former FATA region had a total of 6,050 government education institutions out of which 4,868 were functional.
+Out of these 4,868 functional institutions, 77 percent (3,729) were primary schools.
+Total enrolment in government institutions was 612,556 out of which 69 percent were studying at primary stage.
+Total number of working teachers in FATA was 22,610 out of which 7,540 were female.
+The survival rate from Grade KG to Grade 5 was 36 percent while the transition rate from primary to middle in public schools in Ex-FATA was 64 percent (73 percent for boys and 45 percent for girls).

 The Former FATA region has one university, FATA University in Akhurwal, Darra Adam Khel, FR Kohat, which was approved by Mir Hazar Khan Khoso in May 2013.
 Classes commenced on 24 October 2016, under the direction of Dr. Mohammad Tahir Shah, former professor of geology at University of Peshawar.
 The university plans to open sub-campuses at Khar, Miran Shah, and Parachinar.

 The Former FATA region's literacy rate is 22%, which is well below the nationwide rate of 56%.
-35.8% of men, and only 7.5% of women receive education, compared to a nationwide 44% of women.
+35.8% of men, and only 7.5% of women received education, compared to a nationwide 44% of women.

 Sports

-FATA is home to the domestic cricket team FATA Cheetahs.
+FATA was home to the former domestic cricket team FATA Cheetahs.
 The Federally Administered Tribal Areas cricket team gained first class status in 2015.